Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/dataset_card.rst

   f.
 Cell Centered <bool>: the dataset is cell centered.
 Otherwise, it is node
      centered and you need an additional entry for each dimension (e.g. nx+1 values for X).
+  g.
+Time Units <string>: time units for ''Time'' Dataset.
+Required only
+     only if time units are not seconds (s).
+Options include second, minute, hour, day, week, month, year.
+You can also use abbreviations: s,min,h,d,w,mo,y.

 The attached :download:`gridded_dataset.h5 <files/gridded_dataset.h5>` illustrates
 the usage.